DylanKentish/ECM3440-python/README.md

 ## Advanced Python examples and exercises

 These examples assume a reasonable knowledge of Python, and are intended to extend your knowledge to include language features used in web programming.

+**Please note that several of the features described here are only available in recent versions of Python 3, and may not apply to Python 2.7.**

 ### Rationale

-If you've learned Python as an introduction to programming you might at times be confused by code written by others, or examples for the many Python libraries and frameworks.
+If you've learned Python as an introduction to programming you might at times be confused by code examples for the many Python libraries and frameworks.
 Python has many features that aren't taught in introductory courses, but are important when using larger software environments.

 ## More language features

 From your introductory Python classes you should be familiar with variables, built in types, statements, keywords, functions, modules and namespaces.
-I won't go back over those, instead I'll introduce some more Python language features that should help you create better programs.
+I won't go back over those, instead I'll introduce other Python language features that should help you learn to create better programs.

 ### Type hints and linting